kylahsantos/cps630team14/README.txt

 NOTE:
-cps630 project db schema.sql - contains sql code needed to implement our databse and for our webpage to work *When selecting two countries after searching, the following three pairs show functionality for the plan portion of the assignment:
+cps630 project db schema.sql - contains sql code needed to implement our databse and for our webpage to work *When selecting two countries after searching, the following three pairs show map functionality for the plan portion of the assignment:
 - aconcagua/great sphinx
 - cntower/chocolate hills
 - louvre/big ben